 What we teach

 The National Curriculum sets out the minimum content.
-At Boxted, we make sure children learn lots of additional skills, knowledge and understanding.
+At Boxted, we make sure children learn additional skills, knowledge and understanding.
 For example:

 Not all subjects can naturally ‘fit’ within a topic and so these subjects are usually taught in a discrete way.
 Religious Education does not usually link with a topic.
 In Maths we have worked hard to make links to the topic where possible, for example comparing heights of mountain ranges (to two decimal places) during the Americas topic or looking at symmetry in nature, during Science topics.
-Some topics span the whole term, whereas others last for half a term.
+We also host a Massive Maths Mission once a term in each class: linked to the topic, children attack a real life Maths problem e.g. during the Groovy Greeks topic, children create their own Olympic Games and use Maths skills to record, present data and analyse results.

 In addition to the topics we teach, we have whole school focus weeks.
-In the Autumn term we hold ‘Safety Week’, Spring term ‘Science Week’ and in Summer term ‘Enterprise Week’.
+In the Autumn term we hold ‘Safety Week’ or an ‘Emotional Health & Wellbeing Week’ , Spring term ‘Science Week’ and in Summer term ‘Enterprise Week’.

 Long Term Topic Plan